 As computing power increases in general hackers are also using better and faster computers to try and gain access to your personal information, bank accounts and email accounts.

-Never use the same password for different accounts
+Never use the same password for all your accounts

 This cannot be overstated enough and is vital.